ardissam0/back-end/README.md

 - Username
 - Password

-This will return an JWT Authorization token that will be used for private routing on the frontend.
+Returns user id, username, and token.

-## Recipe Management
+# Recipe Management

-## GET / Retrieve Actions
+## GET / Retrieve Information

 ### GET a list of existing recipes
 `/api/recipes`

 Requires a valid token.

-Returns list of all existing recipes in the database.
+Returns list of all existing recipes.

 ### GET a recipe by recipe id
 `/api/recipes/:id`

 Requires a valid token.

-Returns an recipe based on the **_id_** parameter.
+Returns a recipe based on the **_id_** parameter.

 ### GET a list of existing ingredients
 `/api/ingredients`

 Requires a valid token.

-Returns list of all existing ingredients in the database.
+Returns list of all existing ingredients.

 ### GET an ingredient by ingredient id
 `/api/ingredients/:id`